balenaltd/handbook/Brainstorm-calls.md

 ## Brainstorm types
 * `product` for questions around `what` we want to do (i.e. what can be done to reduce a certain kind of friction for users)
-* `architecture` for `how` questions, such as “how should a certain feature be implemented”
+* `architecture` or `arch` for `how` questions, such as “how should a certain feature be implemented”

 ## Loop specific brainstorm calls

 ### balena.io brainstorms
-* product - see the separate wiki page under the meetings section
+* product - _see the separate wiki page under the meetings section_

-* arch - see the separate wiki page under the meetings section
+* arch - _see the separate wiki page under the meetings section_

 * commercial
 > Commercial calls take place once a week and are led by the commercial team.
 It is the time and (virtual) place where we discuss the sales/customer success team process, pricing plans, and commercial strategy.
 Everyone is welcome to join.